 Why I Write Poetry

 This art form holds a special place in my creative heart.
-Writing poetry is all about capturing emotions, creating vivid imagery, and using language which resonates with the soul and conjures questions/reactions.
+Writing poetry is all about capturing emotions, creating vivid imagery, and using language which resonates and conjures questions/reactions.
 And we do all of this “simply” by utilizing words and structure with intention.
 It was my first writing love, and I don’t even know how many journals I’ve filled with my poetry over the years.
 I’m aware it isn’t for everyone, but I hope I can explain clearly enough why there’s nothing quite like writing poetry for me.

 Why Poetry?